Max Sandin: War tax resistance

 In 1943, Sandin began to refuse to pay taxes that would be destined for military spending.
 He continued to refuse for the rest of his life.
 In 1949, he joined the war tax resistance pledge of Peacemakers, the first non-sectarian organized war tax resistance movement in the United States.

 In 1961, the government began to seize Sandin's Social Security benefits and small pension for back taxes, leaving him destitute.
 In response, he began a sit-down protest and hunger strike at the U.S. Treasury building.
-The United States Secret Service responded by arresting him and seeking a psychiatric evaluation.
+The United States Secret Service arrested him and sought a psychiatric evaluation.
 Sandin was judged sane and released in a few days.

 Other actions

 Sandin also took part in a blockade designed to stop the deployment of a Polaris nuclear-weapon-armed submarine in 1960.
 Earlier in life he was associated with the Young People's Socialist League and the Socialist Party.
 A lifelong laborer, he also worked as an organizer for the Painters' Union.
 With the assistance of a friend, Sandin wrote an autobiography, but it was not published until 2024, with further editing by War Resisters League stalwarts, Ruth Benn and Ed Hedemann, and a foreword by Randy Kehler.
 A resident of Cleveland, Sandin died in 1971, at age 82.